bubblesub/bubblesub/docs/doc.md

 * `target`: which widget to focus (`text-editor`, `note-editor`, `style-editor`, `actor-editor`, `layer-editor`, `margin-left-editor`, `margin-right-editor`, `margin-vertical-editor`, `start-time-editor`, `end-time-editor`, `duration-editor`, `comment-checkbox`, `subtitles-grid`, `spectrogram`, `console`, `console-input`)
 * `-s`, `--select`: whether to select the text

-### <a name="cmd-grid-create-audio-sample"></a>`grid/create‑audio‑sample`
-Saves current subtitle selection to a WAV file.
-The audio starts at the first selected subtitle start and ends at the last selected subtitle end.

 ### <a name="cmd-load-video"></a>`load‑video`
 Loads a video file for the audio/video playback.
 Prompts user to choose where to load the file from if the path wasn't specified in the command arguments.